Cyprus Space Exploration Organisation

 The Cyprus Space Exploration Organisation (CSEO) is a non-governmental, nonprofit, science organisation, based in Cyprus, with a global scope of service and activities.
 Its main functions are research and development, space advocacy, and international cooperation in the field of space exploration, astronautics and astronomy.
 Education and outreach are also an important part of its mission as International Astronomy Education Center (see below).

 The organisation promotes and facilitates internationally scientific collaboration in space exploration, and fosters domestically collaboration with other space-faring nations in science, space and planetary missions.
 It was founded in 2012 and has over 1800 registered researchers, members and volunteers and over 400,000 followers on social media.

-Its president is George A Danos, and the chair of CSEO's “International Council” is Prof Marcello Coradini, ESA’s head of solar system and robotic exploration (1987–2010).

 CSEO is the international host of: